oist/Usiigaci/README.md

 ## How to use Usiigaci
 ### Segmentation using Mask R-CNN
-The inference script "/Mask-RCNN/Inference.py" is the script you need to run prediction on images.
+The inference script "/Mask-RCNN/Inference.py" is the script you need to run on images for generating corresponding masks.
 1. (organize you image data)

 	assuming you're using NIS element, you can export the images by xy, t, and c if you have one.